buhrmi/livestores/README.md

 ## Example

 Let's assume you have a web app and would like to display real-time notifications to your users.
-This can be easily done with LiveStores.
-We'll just add new notifications to a Svelte store.
+This can be easily done with LiveStores by pushing new notifications to a Svelte store as they happen.

 #### Client Side